maxblee/clipivot/README.md

                         https://dateutil.readthedocs.io/en/stable/parser.html for details.
     -e                  Ignores empty/null values (e.g. "", NULL, NaN, etc.)
     -h, --help          Prints help information
-    -i                  Infers the type/date format of type independent functions --no-header     Used when the CSV file does not have a header row -N                  Parses the type independent functions as numbers -t                  Fields are tab-separated (equivalent of setting delimiter to '\t') -V, --version       Prints version information
+    -i                  Infers the type/date format of type-independent functions --no-header     Used when the CSV file does not have a header row -N                  Parses the type-independent functions as numbers -t                  Fields are tab-separated (equivalent of setting delimiter to '\t') -V, --version       Prints version information
         --year-first    In ambiguous datetimes, parses the year first.
 See https://dateutil.readthedocs.io/en/stable/parser.html for details.

 OPTIONS:
     -c, --cols <columns>...
 The name of the column(s) to aggregate on.
-Accepts String fieldnames or 0-indexed fields.
+Accepts string fieldnames or 0-indexed fields.
-    -d, --delim <delim>        The delimiter used to separate fields (defaults to ',') -r, --rows <rows>...
+    -d, --delim <delim>        The delimiter used to separate fields (defaults to ',') -F <format>                The format of a date field (e.g. %Y-%m-%d for dates like 2010-09-21) -r, --rows <rows>...
 The name of the index(es) to aggregate on.
-Accepts String fieldnames or 0-indexed fields.
+Accepts string fieldnames or 0-indexed fields.
-    -v, --val <value>          The name of the field used to determine the value (e.g. id for most count operations).\nAccepts String fieldnames or 0-indexed fields
+    -v, --val <value>          The name of the field you want to apply the aggregation function to.

 ARGS:
     <aggfunc>     The function you use to run across the pivot table.
-                  The functions fit into three main categories: numeric, textual, and type independent.
+                  The functions fit into three main categories: numeric, textual, and type-independent.
                   - Numeric functions parse records as numbers, raising an error if it can't identify a number.
-                        - `mean` computes a mean across the matching records
+                  	- mean computes a mean across the matching records
-                        - `median` computes the median of the matching records
+                  	- median computes the median of the matching records
-                        - `stddev` computes the sample standard deviation of the matching records
+                  	- stddev computes the sample standard deviation of the matching records
-                        - `sum` sums the values
+                  	- sum sums the values
-                  - Textual functions parse everything as text -`count` counts all of the individual records; it operates independently from the values -`countunique` counts all of the unique records.
+                  - Textual functions parse everything as text
+                  	- count counts all of the individual records; it operates independently from the values
+                  	- countunique counts all of the unique records.
-                        -`mode` determines the mode (the most commonly appearing value), in insertion order in the case of a tie
+                  	- mode determines the mode (the most commonly appearing value), in insertion order in the case of a tie
-                  - Type independent functions have a default parsing method that can be overridden with the `-i` or `-N` flags
+                  - Type-independent functions have a default parsing method that can be overridden with the `-i` or `-N` flags
-                        -`max` computes the maximum value.
-Defaults to strings (mainly for YYYYMMDD HHMMSS date formats) -`min` works identically to `max` but for computing the minimum value (or oldest date) -`range` computes the difference between `min` and `max`.
+                  	- max computes the maximum value.
+Defaults to strings (mainly for YYYYMMDD HHMMSS date formats)
+                  	- min works identically to max but for computing the minimum value (or oldest date)
+                  	- range computes the difference between `min` and `max`.
 Only works for valid numeric and date formats.
                    [values: count, countunique, max, mean, median, min, mode, range, stddev, sum]
     <filename>    The path to the delimited file you want to create a pivot table from